jesscancode/ai-product-framework/README.md

 # **The framework in one idea**

-I have been more than a little obsessed with the work [Sarah Winters](https://www.linkedin.com/in/sarahwinterscontentstrategist/) and her team are doing at [Content Design London](https://contentdesign.london/).
-Their work on [Content Design](https://contentdesign.london/blog/why-content-design-exists) has changed the way I work entirely and I've used their principles here to start thinkging about how product teams may work alongside AI tooling.
+I have been more than a little obsessed with the work [Sarah Winter's](https://www.linkedin.com/in/sarahwinterscontentstrategist/) and her team are doing at [Content Design London](https://contentdesign.london/).
+Their work on [Content Design](https://contentdesign.london/blog/why-content-design-exists) has changed the way I work entirely and I've used their principles here to start thinking about how product teams may work alongside AI tooling.

-Simply, that means I've pointed the discipline of content design inward, at my own work and the work of the teams I run.
-Content design means giving people the exact content they need, in a form they can use, based on evidence of what they are trying to do.
+Simply put, I've pointed the discipline of content design inward, at my own work and the work of the teams I run.

+`Content design means giving people the exact content they need, in a form they can use, based on evidence of what they are trying to do.`

 Most teams aim that at customers.
 This framework aims it at the product manager's own process: the research, the decisions, the specs, and the updates other teams depend on.
-Heavily guided AI gathers the raw material and drafts the outputs.
+Heavily guided AI tooling gathers the raw material and drafts the outputs.
 The person reviews, decides, and approves.
 Everything traces back to one shared record.

 ## **The problem it removes**